When Did The US Discontinue Silver Coins?

 Investors have two choices when buying bullion US silver coins:

 Eagles carry the beautiful “Walking Liberty” obverse and they have been in continuous production by the US Mint since 1986.
 They are the most popular silver bullion coin in the world.
-You can buy Silver Eagles from Money Metals Exchange at low premiums, either by phone or going online.
+You can easily buy Silver Eagles from Money Metals Exchange at low premiums, either by phone or going online.

 Pre-1965 silver coins (aka “Junk” silver - an unfortunate moniker assigned because the coins have no collectible value) are sold in two price categories.
 Dimes and quarters offer a bit lower premium - primarily because more of them were minted.
 Half dollars command slightly higher prices.
 All three denominations contain .715 ounces of pure silver in any one dollar of face value.
 In other words, any two half-dollar coins, any four quarters, or any ten dimes contain .715 ounces of silver.
 This includes some allowance for wear as many of these coins circulated for decades.